 Primary Health Care Associates physicians

 Dr. Diggs attended Howard University for her undergraduate degree.
-She received her medical degree from the Eastern Virginia Medical School and completed her residency at Virginia Commonwealth University Richmond Virginia Practice Residency Program.
-Dr. Diggs is board certified in Family Medicine and interested in Women's Health.
-She was raised in Richmond, Virginia, a proud parent of two children, and a graduate of Hermitage High School.
-Prior to joining the medical group Dr. Diggs was practicing in the Colonial Heights area for 10 years.
+She received her medical degree from Eastern Virginia Medical School and completed her residency at Virginia Commonwealth University Practice Residency Program.
+Dr. Diggs is board certified in family medicine and interested in women's health.
+She was raised in Richmond, Virginia, and is a graduate of Hermitage High School and a parent of two children.
+Prior to joining the medical group, Dr. Diggs practiced in the Colonial Heights area for 10 years.

-Dr. Johnson-Threat received her undergraduate degree from Johns Hopkins University and her Masters in Public Health form the University of Alabama.
+Dr. Johnson-Threat received her undergraduate degree from Johns Hopkins University and her Master of Public Health from the University of Alabama.
 She received her medical degree in internal medicine from the University of Illinois and completed her residency at Wayne State University.
-She is board certified in Internal Medicine.
+She is board certified in internal medicine.

-Dr. Sinnatamby attended the University of Kelaniya for undergraduate degree.
+Dr. Sinnatamby attended the University of Kelaniya for her undergraduate degree.
 She received her medical degree from North Colombo Medical College located in Sri Lanka and completed an internal medicine residency and fellowship in infectious disease at St. Michael's Medical Center.
-Dr. Sinnatamby is board certified in Internal Medicine and Infectious Disease.
+Dr. Sinnatamby is board certified in internal medicine and infectious disease.

-Narita Callis Snead earned her Bachelor of Science in Biology from Howard University and her Master’s in Public Health from Eastern Virginia Medical School.
-She completed her Bachelor of Science and Master’s of Science in Nursing from Virginia Commonwealth University.
-Mrs. Snead is board-certified by the American Nurses Credentialing Center and licensed by the Virginia Board of Nursing.
+Narita Callis Snead earned her Bachelor of Science in biology from Howard University and her Master of Public Health from Eastern Virginia Medical School.
+She completed her Bachelor of Science and Master of Science in Nursing from Virginia Commonwealth University.
+Mrs. Snead is board certified by the American Nurses Credentialing Center and licensed by the Virginia Board of Nursing.